I made a pair of warm corduroy Flint pants out of thrifted fabric. It’s a new look to a favorite pattern, but I still love it!

 For the sizes I did a extra small in the hips and graded out to a small in the waist.
 I removed a little bit from the center back inseam essentially pushing the back inseam into the seam about 1/2″.
 I dropped the curve of the back crotch slightly.
 I also took a small wedge out of the center back seam at the waist.

 I left the tucks and the back darts the same.
+(If you need extra help you can learn the basics of how to sew darts.)
 Then I slightly straightened the leg as it went down to the hem so I could follow the straight stripes of the fabric.
 I didn’t have enough fabric to lengthen the leg so I skipped the hem and added an interfaced hem facing with some Art Gallery Fabric instead to keep the length.

 I used shell buttons at the waist which is that same kind of buttons I’ve used for every other pair of Flint pants.
 There’s just something about shell buttons that are made for the Flint pants!